annasylvester/like-Amazon-but-not/README.md

 ## Demo Time!

 ### Customer App
-To see that this app is working, let's look at our database first:
+To see that this app is working, let's look at our database first.
+(Keep an eye on the crock pot...)
 ![Img](images/customer_before.png)

-As soon as the user calls the app, 3 options are shown: BUY, VIEW CART or EXIT.
 ```bash
 node bAmazonCustomer.js
 ```
+As soon as the user calls the app, 3 options are shown: BUY, VIEW CART or EXIT.

 ![Gif](gifs/customer_step1.gif)

 If the user chooses to BUY, all available products are shown.